autotelic/fastify-openapi-autoload/README.md

 By default, the `fastify-openapi-autoload` provides a standard resolver that locates a handler based on the operation ID, looking for a matching decorator method in the Fastify instance.
 However, if your application requires a different mapping strategy or additional logic for resolving operations, you can provide a custom resolver function.

-The custom resolver function should be a factory function that accepts the Fastify instance as an argument and returns another function.
-This returned function should be the operation resolver.
-See the [`fastify-openapi-glue operation resolver docs`](https://github.com/seriousme/fastify-openapi-glue/blob/master/docs/operationResolver.md).
+The custom resolver should be a factory function that receives the Fastify instance as an argument and returns an operation resolver function.
+This resolver function, when invoked with an `operationId`, should return the corresponding handler function for that specific operation.

+For more information on the operation resolver, refer to the [`fastify-openapi-glue operation resolver documentation`](https://github.com/seriousme/fastify-openapi-glue/blob/master/docs/operationResolver.md).

  ```js
 // example